mikewebbtech/mikewebbtech-blog/2025/2025-08-03-threat-and-risk-assessment.md

 The process involves a series of logical steps:

 1. **Characterize the system:** Begin by gaining a thorough understanding of the system you are assessing.
 This includes identifying all the assets, hardware, software, data, and processes—and understanding their context within the organisation.
 2. **Identify threats:** Recognise the potential malicious acts that could harm the system.
 This involves looking at a variety of threats, from insider attacks to external threats like ransomware and phishing.
 3. **Determine inherent risk & impact:** Assess the potential impact of a threat event on people, places, and systems.
 This step helps you understand the gravity of an incident without considering any existing security controls.

-4. **Analyze the control environment:** Evaluate your existing security controls and their effectiveness in mitigating the identified threats.
+4. **Analyse the control environment:** Evaluate your existing security controls and their effectiveness in mitigating the identified threats.
 This helps you determine if your current defenses are sufficient.
 5. **Determine a likelihood rating:** Assess the probability that a specific threat will occur, taking into account the weaknesses or vulnerabilities that could be exploited.
 6. **Calculate the risk rating:** Combine the impact and likelihood ratings to determine the overall risk.
 This provides a clear, quantitative or qualitative measure of the risk level.

 ### Performing a Threat and Risk Assessment